Wanyuxiang-code/obsidian_notes/Quantitative_Finance/Pairs trading.md

    When a well established price correlation between A and B broke down, i.e. stock A traded up while B traded down, they would sell A and buy B, betting that the spread would eventually converge.
 3. Advantages: Market Neutrality
    - Market neutral: trading strategies which are independent of market movements are said to be market neutral
-   - Pair trading is mean-reverting strategy, asuming that prices will revert to historical trends and it is largely self-funding.
+   - Pair trading is mean-reverting strategy, assuming that prices will revert to historical trends and it is largely self-funding.
 4. Risks:
    - Transaction cost
    - Involution